foss2serve/github-workflow-activity/README.md

 ## Required Resources

-[List required time, participants, materials, skills, knowledges, people, etc. Example follows.]

-- Time: 80 minutes
 - Participants: 2+
 - Each participant needs
   - A computer with
-    - git
+    - git installed and configured
-    - Plaintext editor
+    - A plaintext editor
-    - Command-line interface
+    - A command-line interface
-    - Browser
+    - A browser
     - A working Internet connection with ports open for SSH, HTTPS, and HTTP
   - A GitHub account